Alignak-monitoring/alignak/doc/source/10_troubleshooting/troubleshooting-alignak.rst

 ulimit -n xxxxx now

-.. _troubleshooting/troubleshooting-shinken#FAQ-6:
+.. _troubleshooting/troubleshooting-alignak#FAQ-6:

 Notification emails have generic-host instead of host_name
 ----------------------------------------------------------

 Try defining host_alias, which is often the field used by the notification methods.

-Why does Shinken use both host_alias and host_name.
+Why does Alignak use both host_alias and host_name.
 Flexibility and historicaly as Nagios did it this way.